braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 #### Summary of iOS 14 breaking changes

 - Geofences are no longer supported by iOS for users who choose the new  _approximate location_ permission.
-- Customers using the "Last Known Location" targeting features are required to upgrade their Braze iOS SDK to at least v3.26.1 in order to accept the new _approximate location_ permission.
+- Customers using the "Last Known Location" targeting features are required to upgrade their Braze iOS SDK to at least v3.26.1 for compatibility with _approximate location_ permission.
 - IDFA collection now requires a permission prompt.
 Failure to update your IDFA collection code will result in a blank value, as if a user declined to provide this permission.
 - Apps targeting iOS 14 / Xcode 12 for beta releases can use our [iOS 14 Beta release][1], and our official iOS 14 release after Apple's "Golden Master" release.